johnptmcdonald/appointment_scheduler/README.md

 This is a _very simple_ code sample designed to be built in 2 hours as a starting point for code/design discussions.
 There are lots of things that are not ideal but are meant to lead to discussions on extensibility/scalability/use.
 This repo should _not_ be used as a reference for building HTTP services.

+## How to run

+clone this repo and run `npm i`.
+You can then start the server with `npm run start` and play with Postman or any other software that makes HTTP requests.

+## Description

 This is an HTTP service that serves two JSON endpoints.
 It does not store data across restarts.

 - /api/v1/appointments